Sodium Chloride, NaCl/{\epsilon} : New Force Field: Results

-Here we also test the dynamics of the system. \ref{Fig13} shows the viscosity,$\eta$ versus the molal salt concentration at room temperature and pressure.
-The viscosity increases with the increasing of the salt concentration what due to the solvation it would be expected.
-However, the results show a shift when compared with the experimental results.
-The origin of this shift is probably related to the fact that the SPC/$\varepsilon$ does not perform well for dynamic properties.
+The figure shows that the viscosity increases with the increase of the salt concentration what can be attributed to the solvation.
+The values for our model in the SPC/$\epsilon$ water show a shift in the solubility when compared with the experimental results.
+The origin of this shift is probably related to the fact that the SPC/$\epsilon$ does not perform well for dynamic properties.
 The constant shift therefore might be due to the constant concentration of water present in the solution.
-This is important to understand the transferability of the Force Fields, there are many contradictions in a diversity of calculus, this is because the force fields have not been sufficiently tested alone and in mixtures, so we must be very careful with the experimental data that are able to reproduce. \\

-In order to test if the incorrect dynamical behavior of the NaCl/$\varepsilon$ and SPC/$\varepsilon$ mixture is due to the problems in the water model, the diffusion coefficient is also computed. \ref{Fig14} illustrates the diffusion coefficient of water versus the molal concentration of the salt at room pressure and temperature. $D$ decreases with the increasing concentration of salt due to the solvation effects but the values are much lower than the values observed for the TIP4P/$\varepsilon$ water model and far below the experimental results.
+In order to test if the incorrect dynamical behavior of the NaCl/$\epsilon$ and SPC/$\epsilon$ mixture is due to the problems in the water model, the diffusion coefficient is also computed.
+Figure~\ref{Fig14} illustrates the diffusion coefficient of water versus the molal concentration of the salt at room pressure and temperature. $D$ decreases with the increasing concentration of salt due to the solvation effects.
+The mobility for the NaCl/$\epsilon$ and SPC/$\epsilon$ mixture for low concentrations of salt is much lower than the diffusion coefficient observed for the NaCl/$\epsilon$ and TIP4P/$\epsilon$ water model and far below the experimental results.

-The diffusion coefficient of the Chloride is shown in the \ref{Fig15}.
-It shows an smooth decrease with the concentration of salt, but a value far below the experimental data~\ref{Fig15}.
-Again the reason for this discrepancy might be that the water model is not suitable for quantitative values of the dynamics.
-Figure~\ref{Fig16} shows the diffusion coefficient versus the salt concentration at room temperature and pressure for the Sodium.
-Similarly to anion, the water model seems not to capture the proper mobility of the system.
+The diffusion coefficient of the chloride is shown in the Figure~\ref{Fig15} at temperature of $298\;K$ and $1\;bar$ of pressure for the NaCl/$\epsilon$ model (red circles), for the experiments~\cite{Kuma} (black diamond), for the ACB~\cite{alj09} model in SPC/E water (dark blue triangles) and in SPC/$\epsilon$ water (black triangles) and for the JC$_{S3}$~\cite{JC08} model in in SPC/E water (light blue triangles) and in SPC/$\epsilon$ water (blue triangles).
+It shows an smooth decrease with the concentration of salt

+Figure~\ref{Fig16} shows the diffusion coefficient for the sodium versus the salt concentration at temperature of $298\;K$ and $1\;bar$ of pressure for the NaCl/$\epsilon$ model (red circles), for the experiments~\cite{Kuma} (black diamond), for the ACB~\cite{alj09} model in SPC/E water (dark blue triangles) and in SPC/$\epsilon$ water (black triangles) and for the JC$_{S3}$~\cite{JC08} model in in SPC/E water (light blue triangles) and in SPC/$\epsilon$ water (blue triangles).